auth0/docs/articles/connections/nativesocial/facebook.md

 * **Step 1**: The application authenticates a user via the Facebook SDK and acquires an Access Token.
 * **Step 2**: The application uses that Access Token to request a special [Facebook Session Info Access Token](https://developers.facebook.com/docs/facebook-login/access-tokens/session-info-access-token).
+* **Step 3**: Use the Facebook SDK to retrieve the users's profile
-* **Step 3**: The application can then use the Facebook Session Info token to request a user profile from Auth0.
+* **Step 4**: The application can then use the Facebook Session Info token to authenticate with Auth0.

 ## Prerequisites